Supporting Guidance: employer compliance: guidance by subject: settlement: recovery of tax and/or NIC from a director or employee - action to be taken

 Action by Caseworker

-Specialist Employer Compliance (SEC) will consider all cases.
+Individuals and Small Business Compliance (ISBC) will consider all cases.

 Prior to submitting the case you should have established that the employer cannot pay the PAYE/NIC liability.

 - relevant payments have been received and you have established whether